AABoyles/LessWrong-Portable/README.md

 That should generate a new file entitled `output/LessWrongOnMeditation.epub`.
 Enjoy!

 **Best Practice**: Commit your new meta config file to your repository and push it upstream.
-I'm very interested in aggregating other materials on LessWrong, so if you can manage it, [submit a pull request](https://github.com/AABoyles/LessWrong-Portable/compare)!
+I'm very interested in aggregating other materials, so if you can manage it, [submit a pull request](https://github.com/AABoyles/LessWrong-Portable/compare)!

 ## How did you make the MOBI version?